aej/small/readme.md

 There will be the following microservices as part of this application:

 1. users - manage users and auth
 2. client - client-side react app
-3. small - application for managing user posts
+3. posts - application for managing user posts
 4. gateway - a reverse proxy for the apis

 # Tools